Seagate/cortx/doc/community-build/Generate-Cortx-Build-Stack.md

 ## Procedure

-**Note** Execute following commands as per CentOS 7.8 or CentOS 7.9
+**Note:** Execute following commands as per CentOS 7.8 or CentOS 7.9 image with tag

 1. Run the following command to clone the CORTX repository: